Contacts

 Five Signature Experiences

-Gain practical experience in elephant monitoring, biodiversity surveys, camera trapping, habitat assessments, species documentation, and ecological field research within tropical ecosystems.
+Gain practical experience in elephant monitoring, biodiversity surveys, camera trapping, habitat assessments, species documentation, and ecological field research.

-Work alongside Nature TV Sri Lanka to document wildlife, conservation activities, environmental stories, and community initiatives through photography, videography, digital storytelling, and conservation communication.
+Work alongside Nature TV Sri Lanka to document wildlife and environmental stories through photography, videography, and conservation communication.

-Experience Sri Lanka beyond tourism through direct interaction with local communities, eco-cultural landscapes, traditional livelihoods, and intercultural exchange.
+Experience Sri Lanka beyond tourism through direct interaction with local communities, traditional livelihoods, and intercultural exchange.

-Gain insight into wildlife protection efforts through exposure to wildlife crime monitoring, conservation advocacy, habitat threat documentation, rescue-assistance mapping, and awareness initiatives.
+Gain insight into wildlife protection efforts, crime monitoring, conservation advocacy, threat documentation, and awareness initiatives.

-Explore traditional ecological knowledge, community-based conservation approaches, and the relationships between people, landscapes, culture, and wildlife.
+Explore traditional ecological knowledge, community-based conservation, and the relationships between people, landscapes, and wildlife.

 Internship Subject Areas